ssc-sp/datahub-docs/AdminGuide/Demo-Script.md

 ## Section 2: Python/R Environment Overview

+### How to upload your data to Azure

+Storage explorer:
+- upload files and folders to azure
+- download files

 ### Cluster Selection

 Cluster selection in Databricks has been contrainted to a selection of cost efficient execution nodes (note: node are using virtual machines in backend not accessible to the user).